FAQ

 What are the hardware requirements for DIALux evo?

 As DIALux evo is a 3D CAD application, you benefit from a powerful multi-core CPU and graphics card and a sufficiently large main memory (RAM).
 The RAM should be at least 4 GB, we recommend 8 to 16 GB for the professional use.
 Your graphics card should support OpenGL 3.2 and a large memory is also useful here: at least 1 GB, 2 GB+ is recommended.
 Furthermore, your graphics card should have "own memory" and not use a "shared memory".
 In our experience, there are often problems with (new) drivers of Intel graphics cards so we recommend a graphics card from Nvdia or AMD.
 Please hold your drivers as up-to-date as possible.
-DIALux evo runs in 64 Bit on Windows 8.1, Windows 10 and Windows 11.
+DIALux evo runs in 64 Bit on Windows 10 and Windows 11.

 Is it possible to run DIALux evo on a Mac?